PublicDataWorks/jekyll-test/docs/technical-content/new-city-setup/new-city-setup-instructions.md

 ---
 layout: default
-title: New City Local Setup Instructions
+title: Local Setup Instructions
 parent: New City Setup
 grand_parent: Technical Content
 ---

-# *New City Local Setup Instructions*
+# *New City: Local Setup Instructions*

 We’re so glad you have decided to use our Police Data Manager tool!
 This guide is meant to provide instructions for setting up your Police Data Manager and Instance Files locally in order to use and customize the tool for your desired city.